 Purpose: To demonstrate how to use the Schema App Highlighter from “Create New Template” through to “Publish”.
+An accompanying tutorial video can be found at the end of this article.

 Select the templated page type that you want to mark up